gavin-parker/Thesis/README.md

 Our network is able to achieve equivalent results to previous work that relies on known geometry, and outperforms those that use estimated surface normals in both accuracy and inference speed.

-Read the full thesis with results [here] (https://github.com/gavin-parker/Thesis/blob/master/dissertation.pdf "Thesis")
+Read the full thesis with results [here](https://github.com/gavin-parker/Thesis/blob/master/dissertation.pdf "Thesis")